karamarnell/developers/app/docs/0.2.x/sketch-flow.md

 A Plugin entity represents a plugin configuration that will be executed during the HTTP request/response lifecycle.
-It is how you can add functionalities to APIs that run behind Kong, like Authentication or Rate Limiting for example.
+It is how you can add functionalities to APIs that run behind Qordoba, like Authentication or Rate Limiting for example.
 You can find more information about how to install and what values each plugin takes by visiting the [Plugins Gallery](/plugins).